-We also hold various other events throughout the year (such as information sessions and pop-up workshops).
+We also hold various other events throughout the year (such as pop-up workshops).
 Please keep an eye on our Facebook or Instagram pages for more details nearer the time.

 Are your services right for me?

 CSS is available to all UGC-funded students (undergraduate and postgraduate), regardless of ability level.
 If you feel you are really struggling with your English skills, you may ask your teacher to refer you to our English Language Advising unit instead.